matestack/matestack-ui-core/docs/api/components/collection.md

   end

   def response
-    components {
     heading size: 2, text: "My Collection"

-      partial :filter
+    filter

     # the content has to be wrapped in an `async` component
     # the event has to be "your_custom_collection_id" + "-update"
-      async rerender_on: "my-first-collection-update" do
+    async rerender_on: "my-first-collection-update", id: "my-collection-content" do
-        partial :content
+      content
     end
-    }
   end

   def filter
-    partial {
     collection_filter @my_collection.config do

       collection_filter_input key: :title, type: :text, placeholder: "Filter by Title" collection_filter_submit do
         button text: "filter"
       end
       collection_filter_reset do
         button text: "reset"
       end

     end
-    }
   end

   def content
-    partial {
     collection_content @my_collection.config do

       ul do
         @my_collection.data.each do |dummy|
           li do
             plain dummy.title
           end
         end
       end

     end
-    }
   end

 end